 What is the purpose of SMASH?

-For 25 years, the mission for SMASH is to show God’s love and grace through the performance of plays by William Shakespeare.
+Since it began in 1993, the mission for SMASH has been to show God’s love and grace through the performance of plays by William Shakespeare.
 Pastor Sam has often said that he would stop doing SMASH if the purpose of sharing the Gospel through SMASH proved ineffective.
 Involvement in SMASH has helped many homeschooled students grow intellectually, socially and spiritually while learning about Shakespeare from a Christian perspective.
 Some have taken an English literature course credit for full participation in the academic and theatrical parts.

 How are you supported?